SunRise

 Take the Next Step

-Ready to discover the power of Scalp Acupuncture for your health and recovery?
+Ready to explore how Scalp Acupuncture may support your health and well-being?

-Experience personalized care through advanced head acupuncture techniques, including Zhu’s Scalp Acupuncture and Hao’s Acupuncture, to support your body’s natural healing process.
+Experience personalized care through advanced scalp and head acupuncture techniques, including Zhu’s Scalp Acupuncture and Hao’s approach, tailored to your individual needs and comfort.

-Contact us today to schedule your consultation and start your journey toward balance, pain relief, and improved well-being with the transformative benefits of scalp acupuncture.
+Contact us today to schedule your consultation and start your journey toward improved balance, reduced tension, and well-being with the supportive scalp acupuncture care.

 See our case studies